USF-HII/usf-hii.github.io/pages/hii-rc/interact.md

 The head node of the HII-RC Cluster, `hii.rc.usf.edu`, provides an entry-point to develop and submit computational work across an array of computing resources.

-Although it is possible to perform interactive work on the head node, this may adversely affect the experience of others who are utilizing the system for its core functionality.
+Although it is possible to run interactive work on the head node, this may adversely affect the experience of others who are utilizing the system for its core functionality.

 To provide the interactive experience, HII maintains a special partition,